Inno2: Cloud-Based Wastewater Monitoring System

 My role

-Cloud and IoT engineer on a small team, first as an SP-attached intern then on as a W2 IoT Solutions consultant.
-I owned the Azure-side architecture and the integration between field RTUs, the broker, and the operations dashboard.
-I also wrote the alerting logic that pushed offline-device notifications out over Twilio WhatsApp.
+Cloud and IoT engineer plus team lead on a five-person team.
+Joined as an SP-attached intern and stayed on as a W2 IoT Solutions consultant.
+Owned the Azure-side architecture, the integration between field RTUs, the broker, and the operations dashboard, and drove the team's day-to-day direction on what to build next.

 Architecture